 All the gals and some of the guys were GAGA for him.
 I remember that he had a happy and healthy smile which would impress either sex.
 I guess the cliche would be lit up the room.
 He was being touted as the next big action star even as we filmed.
 All the girls were swooning.
 Some of the guys as well.
 He was working on reducing his accent because people were expecting him to be in the next Rocky.
 I think towards the end of filming, he realized that he was a soon-to-be somebody in a low budget flick.
 It was sort of like when I was in Across the Tracks where Brad Pitt was on the brink of stardom and was stuck in a less low budget flick.
 He did not seem happy at all.
 It was only when Last Action Hero came out that most folk realized that Van Damme was on the cusp of stardom.

-The man who ran the U.S. video distributing for New World Pictures denounced the acting to be so bad that he removed as much as he could before he announced for extra scenes to be filmed so as to adhere to guidelines – a U.S. video release has to be at least 81 minutes long or it will be, at best, relegated to TV airings.
+The man who ran the U.S. video distribution for New World Pictures denounced the acting to be so bad that he removed as much as he could before he announced for extra scenes to be filmed so as to adhere to guidelines – a U.S. video release of a film has to be at least 80 minutes long or it will be, at best, relegated to TV airings.
+Also, the Screen Actors Guild states that the minimum length of a feature film should be 80 minutes.
 79 minutes was what was left after the editing, which also explains why the U.K. DVD incorrectly displays this running time.
 It was decided that the U.K. VHS release would also benefit from this new edit.
 Slowing down some scenes helped to bolster the running time to that of 85 minutes.

 The following information is courtesy of Keith Strandberg’s first official website (i.e. On the Set) that became defunct.
 It should have been used for an exciting autobiography:

 The story was created by Ng See-Yuen and Corey Yuen Kwai.
 I basically filled it out.
 It was Ng’s idea was to ride the success of The Karate Kid by having the ghost of Bruce Lee come back to teach martial arts to the lead character – Jason Stillwell (who was played by Kurt McKinney).
-Corey’s idea was to take advantage of the Cold War sentiment by having the Russian mob wanting to monopolize the U.S. Karate community.
+Corey’s idea was to take advantage of the Cold War sentiment by having the Russian mafia wanting to monopolize the U.S. Karate community.
 Rocky IV hadn’t been released yet, so no-one was cashing in on that movie.
-If you look at Tsui Hark’s The Master.
-That movie was made in 1989 – a year before Rocky V was made.
+Look at Tsui Hark’s The Master, that movie was made in 1989 – a year before Rocky V was made.
 It’s possible that Sly Stallone was inspired to make a movie about a teacher who trains a student that becomes an enemy.
 Both villains even have blond mullets!

 I had been a Lee fanatic when I started training in the martial arts, so I used that experience to develop the character of Jason.
 I particularly enjoyed writing and filming the scenes where Jason visits Bruce’s grave, because I had always wanted to go there, so got the chance through the movie.
 Being a writer is as much to do with living vicariously through someone as well as being autobiographical.